General Terms & Conditions

 - The law of the Federal Republic of Germany applies to these terms and conditions and to the entire legal relationship between the supplier and the orderer, and expressly excludes the applicability of the UN Convention on Contracts for the International Sale of Goods.

-- Place of performance for all reciprocal obligations is the location of our delivering factory.
+- Unless otherwise agreed, the place of performance for all reciprocal obligations is the registered office of the supplier.

 - Should a provision in these terms and conditions or a provision in the framework of other agreements be or become ineffectual, the effectiveness of the other provisions or agreements is not affected by this.